Here’s a quick tutorial on how I make my version of the mark V power armour helmet.

 Place a drop of superglue on a piece of scrap plastic.

-Now using the point of your scalpel blade (or the point of a pin will do) pick up one of the rivets and carefully dab it into the drop of superglue.
+Now using the point of your scalpel blade (or the point of a pin will do) pick up one of the rivets and carefully skim it across the surface of the drop of superglue.
 Because of surface tension you’ll probably end up with too much on the underside of the rivet so carefully brush it against something to remove the excess without actually gluing the rivet down.

 When ready push the rivet into place giving the glue a moment to dry before carefully pulling the scalpel blade away.
 Rinse and repeat until all rivets are applied.
 This takes a little practise, but once you get the hang of it doesn’t take long at all to do.